-5.5.10 The guidance further states that if the process contribution is >1% of the critical load/level and, when added to background pollution levels, the total predicted environmental concentration of a pollutant is >70% of the critical load/level, detailed assessment of atmospheric pollution effects would be required.

-- 5.5.11 In selecting its preferred spatial development option for the Core Strategy, the Council commissioned an extensive transport study to examine impacts to all modes of travel (Steer Davies Gleave, 2010), based on a multi-modal model of the district's transport network.
-For all options considered (including a preferred option not dissimilar to the Further Engagement Draft preferred option) the model produces trip rate forecasts by origin and destination, across all modes, according to 15 sectors of the district.
-The study identifies ten key transport corridors in the district that can be expected to carry increased transport demand, as listed below and shown in Figure 5.6: - 1: M606/M62; - > 2: A629/A644 (Keighley to Queensbury); - 3: A6036/Little Horton Lane (route between Calderdale and Bradford through Northowram/Shelf); - 4: B6145 (Thornton Road); - 5: A650 (Airedale corridor between Keighley and Bradford); - 6: A629 (route between Craven and Bradford through Silsden/Steeton area); - > 7: A65/A6038 (Wharfedale corridor between Addingham and Bradford); - > 8: A647 (route between Leeds and Bradford ring-roads); - > 9: A641 (route between Calderdale (Brighouse) and Bradford); and

-• 10: A650 (Tong Street).
+- 5.5.8 The Design Manual for Roads and Bridges (DMRB; Highways Agency, 2007) provides guidance on assessing the impact that road projects may have on local air quality.
+Specific provision is made in relation to sites designated under the Habitats Directive.
+In this instance the assessment is in relation to existing, as opposed to new roads, however the guidance clarifies that 'where appropriate, the advice may be applied to existing roads'.
+DMRB provides a scoping assessment for local air quality and initially requires the identification of roads which are likely to be affected by the proposals.
+The criteria for defining an affected road are: - Road alignment will change by 5 metres or more; or - Daily traffic flows will change by 1,000 annual average daily traffic (AADT) or more; or - Heavy Duty Vehicle (HDV) flows will change by 200 AADT or more; or - Daily average speed will change by 10km/hr or more; or - Peak hour speed will change by 20km/hr or more. - 5.5.9 The scoping assessment then requires that nature conservation sites (e.g. SAC/SPA/Ramsar) within 200m of the road and their characteristics be identified.
+The guidance states that if none of the roads in the network meet the traffic/alignment criteria (that is, they are not affected roads) or there are no relevant designated sites near the affected roads, then the impact of the scheme can be considered neutral in terms of local air quality and no further work is needed. - 5.5.10 In selecting its preferred spatial development option for the Core Strategy, the Council commissioned an extensive transport study to examine impacts to all modes of travel (Steer Davies Gleave, 2010), based on a multi-modal model of the district's transport network.
+For all options considered the model produces trip rate forecasts by origin and destination, across all modes, according to 15 sectors of the district.
+However, the model did not produce traffic flow outputs in AADT format suitable for use with DMRB guidance.
+The study identifies ten key transport corridors in the district that can be expected to carry increased transport demand, as listed below and shown in Figure 5.3: - 1: M606/M62; - 2: A629/A644 (Keighley to Queensbury); - > 3: A6036/Little Horton Lane (route between Calderdale and Bradford through Northowram/Shelf); - 4: B6145 (Thornton Road); - 5: A650 (Airedale corridor between Keighley and Bradford); - 6: A629 (route between Craven and Bradford through Silsden/Steeton area); - 7: A65/A6038 (Wharfedale corridor between Addingham and Bradford); - 8: A647 (route between Leeds and Bradford ring-roads); - 9: A641 (route between Calderdale (Brighouse) and Bradford); and - 10: A650 (Tong Street).

-Figure 5.6: Transport corridors with increased demand in the preferred option (Source: Steer Davies Gleave, 2010)
+Figure 5.3: Transport corridors with increased demand in the preferred option (Source: Steer Davies Gleave, 2010)